Water Submetering: The Modern Solution for Fair, Accountable, and Cost-Cutting HOA Water Billing

 Ratio Utility Billing System (RUBS)

 RUBS divides the community’s water bill based on unit size or occupancy.
-This method appeals to many HOAs because it avoids the cost of installing physical meters, making it quick and relatively inexpensive to adopt.
-However, its reliance on estimated factors often causes friction.
+This method appeals to many HOAs because it avoids the cost of installing physical meters, making it faster and less costly to implement initially.

 For example, two units of the same size may have vastly different water use, yet both are billed the same.
 This mismatch can lead to disputes, discourage conservation, and undermine trust in the HOA’s billing process.